Time to Delve Into Tech Stuff

 This product is intended as anything around brainfuck and esoteric programming languages: A joke.
 An elaborate joke.
 A geek toy.

-I don’t really consider it to be a toy. arduinos are limited devices, them being microcontrollers, not the run-of-the-mill CPUs.
+I don’t really consider it to be a toy.
+Arduinos are limited devices, them being microcontrollers, not the run-of-the-mill CPUs.
 And they can have their uses.
 Dozens of devices around your home are controlled by microcontrollers.
 One example off the top of my head is the brain of the sprinkler controller.

-I used the program in assembler, so brainfuck as a language really isn’t that foreign.
+I used to program in assembler, so brainfuck as a language really isn’t that foreign.
 So using what’s essentially an assembly language is just reawakening a dormant memory.
 Yeah, it’s far different than coding in a language that does much handholding, but you get used to it.

 Gotta Luv Jetpack